bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

   To remove an ellipse, drag the ellipse or one of its control points outside of the extent of the instance.
 Note that if you have "zoomed in" on an instance, its extent may be much larger than the (sub)viewport in which it is displayed.
 This can make it difficult to drag the ellipse outside of the extent of the instance.
 In this case it may be necessary to "zoom out" in order to be able to drag the ellipse outside of the extent of the instance.

   An elliptical ROI is only visible on the instance on which it was made.
-There is currently no support for saving elliptical ROIs.
+There is currently no support for saving elliptical ROIs other than by downloading a snapshot of the (sub)viewport (see **Download** below).

 .. |ellipse| image:: OHIFEllipse.png
 * The **Rectangle** button |rectangle| is modal.
 When selected, dragging the cursor with the mouse button depressed, or clicking on two locations in a (sub)viewport defines an rectangular region of interest.
 Rectangle metadata is also displayed.
 This includes the rectangle area in pixels.
 On monotone instances, the mean and standard deviation of the intensities of the pixels within the rectangle are also displayed.